Delicious Date Nut Bread

 That’s fun Calleigh!
 Thanks for the comment!

 Oh I adore the flavour of dates, especially in something baked.
-I want a slice of this covered in butter.
+I had a slice of this covered in butter.
+So good.

 I love recipes that include dates as you wont need additional refined sugar.this bread is perfect!